jaleeldgk/local_AI_code_assistant_tutorial/README.md

 # General Local AI Usage

-Requirements: Apple Silicon with 32GB or more RAM
+Requirements: Latest Intel processor with 32GB or more RAM

-1. **Download LMStudio for MacOS :**
+1. **Download LMStudio for Windows :**
    - [LMStudio](https://lmstudio.ai/)

 2. **In LMStudio, search for:**